umeboshi2/freelawmachine/README.md

 3. Install the Vagrant box on your local machine.
 The new _.box_ file will have a timestamp in the filename, so make sure to add the correct file:

-  `vagrant box add freelawbox-trusty32-dev-{timestamp}.box --name freelaw/trusty32-dev`
+  `vagrant box add freelawbox-{timestamp}.box --name freelaw/freelawbox32`

 Voila!
 You now have a new Vagrant box installed locally.
 You can even share the _.box_ file with others the old fashioned way, host it at a URL, etc. Vagrant